Economy of Cuba: Modern Cuban economy (2021–present)

-The modern Cuban economy continues to face challenges related to an ongoing energy crisis, foreign trade sanctions, and limited tourism in Cuba.
-Its economy was negatively affected by the COVID-19 pandemic in Cuba from 2020 to 2022, with sudden drops remittances and tourism.
+Cuba's GDP dropped more than 10% from 2018 to 2024.
+The modern Cuban economy continues to face challenges related to an ongoing energy crisis, foreign trade sanctions, and limited tourism.
+The Cuban economy was negatively affected by the COVID-19 pandemic from 2020 to 2022, with sudden drops in remittances and tourism.
 In February 2021, the Cuban government authorized private initiatives in more than 1,800 occupations.

 In 2020, the country's economy declined by 11%, the country's worst decline in nearly 30 years.
 Cubans have faced shortages of basic goods as a result.
-The Cuban economy received large-scale foreign investment from China and Russia, while the United States sharply tightened their embargo against Cuba in 2025.
+The Cuban economy received large-scale foreign investment from Venezuela, China and Russia, while the United States sharply tightened their embargo against Cuba in 2025.
 Cuba has been in an economic recession since 2020, with GDP contracting 1.1% and inflation at 24% in 2024.
+The halt of Venezuelan oil shipments, following the United States' intervention in Venezuela in January 2026, worsened Cuba's severe energy crisis.

+Migration

+Outbound migration from Cuba has had a negative impact on its economy.
+Albizu-Campos notes that revolutionary Cuba has had a number of mass emigrations — "such as El Mariel in 1980 (125,000), the Balseros Crisis in 1994 (34,500) and Boca de Camarioca in 1965 (about 5,000)" — but that departures from Cuba beginning in October 2021, particularly to the United States, far exceeding previous migrations, and has been called "devastating" for the Cuban economy.
+Causes include the economic sanctions of the Trump administration, COVID pandemic, and economic mismanagement, as well as the desire for greater opportunities abroad.
+Among the effects of the migration of working-age population on Cuba are less economic development, a strain on the country's pension system and increased caregiving burdens for the elderly and young who remain in Cuba.

 Sectors

 Energy

+Cuba burns 100,000 barrels of oil daily to supply electricity (15 TWh in 2023), with small contributions from other sources.
+About 25% of Cuba's electricity is generated on ships with floating power plants.
+As of 2023, eight powerships from Turkey provided 770 MW from burning oil.

 As of 2011, 96% of electricity was produced from fossil fuels.
 Solar panels were introduced in some rural areas to reduce blackouts, brownouts, and the use of kerosene.
 Citizens were encouraged to swap inefficient lamps with newer models to reduce consumption.
 A power tariff reduced inefficient use.
-In 2007, Cuba produced an estimated 16.89 billion kWh of electricity and consumed 13.93 billion kWh with no exports or imports.
-About 25% of Cuba's electricity is generated on ships with floating power plants.
-As of 2023, eight powerships from Turkey provide 770 MW from burning oil.
+In 2007, Cuba produced an estimated 16.89 billion kWh of electricity and consumed 13.93 billion kWh with no exports or imports, as the island is not connected to other areas.